volkandindar/agartha/README.md

 <img width="1000" alt="Attempt details" src="https://github.com/volkandindar/agartha/assets/50321735/41a49331-a654-4266-8f40-8eba5392330f">

-1. Loading requests from proxy history with selecting target hostname and clicking 'Load Requests' button.
+1. Load requests from the proxy history by selecting the target hostname and clicking the ‘Load Requests’ button.
 2. URL and Header details
 3. Request attempts and results
 4. HTTP requests and responses